Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Simulation Results

+The sliding variable $\sigma$ is also obtained as in~\eqref{eq:sliding_manifold}.
 Following the procedure described in Section~\ref{subsec:controller}, we now design the ASSOSM controller.
-The design parameter of Levant's differentiator~\eqref{eq:Levant} is selected as $\mathcal{L} = 300$.
-For the adaptive control amplitude $\Upsilon_{\!\mathrm{ad}}$, defined in~\eqref{eq:adaptive_gain}, we set $\Upsilon_{\!\mathrm{ad}_0} = 1$, $\eta_1 = 30$, and $\eta_2 = 15$.
+The design parameter of Levant's differentiator~\eqref{eq:Levant} is selected as $\mathcal{L} = 3000$.
+For the adaptive control amplitude $\Upsilon_{\!\mathrm{ad}}$, defined in~\eqref{eq:adaptive_gain}, we set $\Upsilon_{\!\mathrm{ad}_0} = 0$, $\eta_1 = 50$, and $\eta_2 = 25$.
 Moreover, $\varsigma_1^{\max}$ is determined according to the procedure illustrated in Fig.~\ref{fig:Levant}.
-The discontinuous control input $\nu$ is obtained as in~\eqref{eq:nu}, and accordingly, the continuous control input $u$ is computed.
-In Fig.~\ref{fig:EX1}, the simulation results for the unknown system~\eqref{ex1_model} under the designed ASSOSM controller $u$ are presented.
-As observed, the results are in complete agreement with the theoretical predictions.
+The discontinuous control input $\nu$ is obtained as in~\eqref{eq:nu}, and the continuous control input $u$ is computed accordingly.
+Simulation results for the unknown system~\eqref{eq:sys_example} under the designed ASSOSM control input $u$ are presented in Fig.~\ref{fig:EX1}.
+As illustrated, the results are fully consistent with the theoretical findings.

-It is worthwhile mentioning that if a sufficiently rich function library for $f(x)$ is not available—\emph{i.e.}, the system nonlinearity is neglected, as discussed by~\citet[Example~7]{de2023learning} for the discrete-time case—three key shortcomings arise, which also apply to the continuous-time setting.
-First, one should assume that the neglected nonlinearity is bounded with a known bound, which can be restrictive in practical scenarios.
-Second, the experiment for data collection should be performed from an initial condition very close to the equilibrium.
-Finally, although the result guarantees that the origin is asymptotically stable, an estimate of the region of attraction should still be obtained for the completeness of the analysis.

-On the other hand, since our framework does not require a library of functions for $f$, all of these difficulties are avoided.
-Moreover, as the proposed controller achieves semi-global stabilization, the region of attraction can be arbitrarily enlarged to include any given compact set—regardless of its size—by appropriately adjusting the controller parameters (cf. the third benchmark in Section~\ref{subsec:large}).